TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

 - Ensure the `queue_priorities` table exists for connection queue priority management.
 - Ensure the `character_coords` table exists for saved coordinates.
 - Ensure the `interiors` table exists for apartment interior layouts.
+- Ensure the `character_emotes` table exists for favorite emotes.